Fundamental Limits of Spectral Clustering in Stochastic Block Models: Preliminaries

 \begin{lemma} The matrix $U^*\Lambda^*\in\mathr^{n\times k}$ has $k$ unique rows.
 To be more specific, there exist $\theta^*_1,\ldots,\theta^*_k\in\mathr^{1\times k}$ such that $(U^*\Lambda^*)_{i\cdot} = \theta^*_{z^*_i}$ for all $i\in[n]$.
 In addition,

 and $\normt{\theta^*_a}^2 = (p^2-q^2)n_a + q^2 n$, for all $a,b\in[k]$ such that $a\neq b$. \end{lemma}

-Lemma \ref{lem:population} reveals that rows of $U^*\Lambda^*$ are equal to each other if their corresponding nodes belong to the same community and the $k$ unique rows $\{\theta^*_a\}$ are separated from each other.
-As a result, if the $k$-means clustering (\ref{eqni:1}) was performed on rows of $U^*\Lambda^*$ instead of $U\Lambda$, we would have a perfect partition of the network with clustering centers being $\{\theta^*_a\}$.
-But this is unrealistic as $U^*\Lambda^*$ is unobserved and $U\Lambda$ is used in (\ref{eqni:1}).
-Nevertheless, since $\tilde A$ can be viewed as a perturbation of $P$, $U\Lambda$ can be seen as a perturbation of $U^*\Lambda^*$.
-Intuitively, if $\tilde A$ is close to $P$, then $U\Lambda$ is expected to be close to $U^*\Lambda^*$, and the clustering centers $\{\hat \theta_a\}$ should also be close to $\{\theta^*_a\}$ and $\hat z$ is expected to have a small clustering error.
+Lemma \ref{lem:population} reveals that rows of $U^*\Lambda^*$ are equal if their corresponding nodes belong to the same community and the $k$ unique rows $\{\theta^*_a\}$ are separated from each other.
+As a result, if the $k$-means clustering is performed on rows of $U^*\Lambda^*$, we will have a perfect partition of the network with clustering centers $\{\theta^*_a\}$.
+But this is unrealistic as $U^*\Lambda^*$ is unobserved.
+A natural idea is to use the eigendecomposition of the adjacency matrix $A$.
+Intuitively, if $A$ and $P$ are close, then $U^*\Lambda^*$ is close to its counterpart obtained from $A$, and consequently the clustering error using the latter is small.
+However, it is known in random matrix and graph theory that sparse random graphs do not concentrate \cite{le2017concentration}, meaning that $A$ is away from $P^*$.
+Recent literature reveals that the removal of the high degree vertices enforces concentration \cite{le2017concentration}, which motivates the use of $\tilde A$ instead of $A$ in Algorithm \ref{alg:1}.
+The concentration of $\tilde A$ around $P$ (note that $P$ are $\E A$ are nearly equal as they only differ in diagonal entries) is given in the following Lemma \ref{lem:tilde_A_concentration}.

-The distance between $\tilde A$ and $P$ is essentially all about the distance between $\tilde A$ and $\E A$, as the two matrices $P$ and $\E A$ only differ in diagonal entries.
-The concentration of a random graph has been extensively studied in recent literature.
-We use the following result from Lemma 12 of \cite{chin2015stochastic}.
-Despite that the lemma in \cite{chin2015stochastic} only states that the upper bound holds with probability $1-o(1)$, its proof gives an explicit expression for the probability that is at least $1-\ebr{-(3-\log 2)n}-n^{-3}$.
-By scrutinizing its proof, $1-2n^{-3}$ in Lemma \ref{lem:tilde_A_concentration} can be replaced by $1-n^{-C}$ for any constant $C>0$. \begin{lemma}[Lemma 12 of \cite{chin2015stochastic}] There exists a constant $C_0>0$ such that